aws-solutions/edit-in-the-cloud-on-aws/README.md

 # AWS Cloud Video Editing

 This repository contains CloudFormation templates and automation to manage deployment of a Cloud Editing environment.
+More details on architectural considerations and best practices can be found at this [AWS Media blog post](https://aws.amazon.com/blogs/media/running-adobe-creative-cloud-suite-on-aws/) .

+**Caveat** Explore, build and deploy this as a _sandbox_ operating environment only.
+It is not reccomended to run this in production without extensive testing.

 ## Architecture
 ![Architecture](images/cloud-video-editing-architecture.jpg)